sthayduk/onepassword-cli-go/README.md

 # onepassword-cli-go

 `onepassword-cli-go` is a Go library for interacting with the 1Password CLI.
-It provides a set of utilities to manage accounts, items, and vaults programmatically, enabling seamless integration with 1Password in your Go applications.
+It provides a set of utilities to manage accounts, items, vaults, groups, and permissions programmatically, enabling seamless integration with 1Password in your Go applications.

 ## Features